LBMX/LBMX.Careers.Exercise/README.md

 1. Run the following command in the LBMX.Careers.API: `git format-patch -1`
 1. Run the following command in the LBMX.Careers.Web: `git format-patch -2`

 This should result in 3 `.patch` files being created.
-Email these files to the person that booked your interview.
+Email these files to the person that sent you this link.